 Now, it appeared to be more important to study diverse TSH and normalize people’s abnormal TSH.

 This is very similar to the way medicine has focused too much on high cholesterol and on lowering cholesterol levels, instead of looking at the complex systems that raise cholesterol.
 High cholesterol is not necessarily a bad thing, except in heart disease.
-Neither is a mildly higher TSH a bad thing, except in thyroid disease and therapy.
+Neither is a mildly higher TSH necessarily a bad thing, except one can be sure it is in thyroid disease and therapy.

 As a result of this historical bias, this wide-ranging T3 deficit in T4-treated patients has not a concern for decades.
 Even the severe T3 loss in non-thyroidal illness has been treated as benign, because their TSH is normal so they can’t be classified as hypothyroid.

 However, since about 2011, more and more studies have focused on T3 loss, especially this T3 inequity in T4-treated thyroid patients, which Laurberg noted in 1984.